The Missing Cross to Purity

 They stormed at the way-faring man,

-and thy religion more than another's religion?
+and your religion more than another's religion?

 They smote him, and wounded him also.